-Dragline Travels for 4 Months to Regional Queensland
+Dragline Travels for 4 Months Across Regional Queensland

 The 3,200T Marion 8050 dragline was scheduled to travel for four months through the rugged outback terrain in regional Queensland, Australia.
 The dragline was set to be relocated from the Goonyella Riverside mine to South Walker Creek Mine.
 Having been planned 18 months prior, the project required logistical proficiency with 13 power line crossings and several other obstacles.
 The dragline was only able to travel a distance of 3km per day and required a team of more than 80 people for the operation.